rks101/egnet/README.md

 You can find A type DNS records for these 13 root nameservers named from A to M (as on Jan 2022).

 Note:- BIND (Berkeley Internet Name Domain) is an implementation of naming service or DNS used in our end-point devices, networks and to connect or bind the internet.
 [BIND source code](https://gitlab.isc.org/isc-projects/bind9) is hosted by ISC (Internet Systems Consortium).
 It was developed in UCB in 1984 and later maintained by ISC.

+## Email

+* Gmail: [dots in username](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html) do not matter for @gmail.com domain.
+Where else you see this in action?
+* Gmail: [plus something in username](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html) can be cool for @gmail.com domain.

 ## The One with SPF DKIM and DMARK